Want a real‑ingredient jelly that sets properly every time? This berry jelly uses gelatin (not packets of additives) and comes together in minutes.

 Equipment

-Heatproof bowl + saucepan (for a gentle double boiler)
+Heatproof glass or ceramic bowl that sits on top of your saucepan (for a gentle double boiler)

 Cloth strainer or fine sieve